Feizhi255/employee-tracker/README.md

         npm i

 ## Usage
-  This command-line application dynamically generates a Team Profile from a user's input.
+  This command-line application helps keep track of employees postion in the company and there other info.
 The application will be invoked with the following command:

-        node app.js
+        node employeeDB.js

-  The user will be prompted with teammate information pertaining to there ID, Email, Office Number/Github, and or school.
+  The user will be prompted with teammate information here u can add update and view makes changes where needed.
 ## Licence
 ![APM](https://img.shields.io/apm/l/npm)
 ## Contributors